mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 This is a lab experiment designed as part of TECHIN 515 - Hardware Software Lab 2.

 ## Objective
-In this lab, we will learn how to develop a voice assistant powered by ChatGPT, a state-of-the-art language model developed by OpenAI.
+In this lab, we will learn how to uae a Raspberry Pi 5 to create a smart home voice assistant using natural langrauge processing to turn lights on and off.
+Optionally, we will also use a voice assistant powered by ChatGPT, a state-of-the-art language model developed by OpenAI.
 We will configure a Raspberry Pi with the necessary hardware and software components and utilize OpenAI's Application programming interface (API) to enable conversational interactions.

 ## Hardware
 1. Raspberry Pi 5
 2. Power adapter for Raspberry Pi (27 Watt recommended)
-3. HDMI cable and Monitor
+3. HDMI cable, microHDMI to HDMI adapter, and monitor
-4. USB Keyboard and mouse
+4. USB keyboard and mouse
-5. MicroSD card (16GB or larger recommended)
+5. MicroSD card (16GB or larger recommended), and MicroSD card Adapter
 6. Relay Module
+7. Two LEDs (different colors), a breadboard, and two current limiting resistors (anything between 270-1000 ohms)
-7. Lamp (Optional)
+8. Lamp (Optional)

 ## Software:
 1. The Latest Raspbian Operating System: Debian Bookwarm 64-bit with desktop environment